-- committee members are Deborah Finn, Paul Finn, Kyle Gorman, Ken Hollenzer, and Sally Hollenzer - work on Mission - Deborah Finn, Mission statement ready at December meeting, many thanks to the team for presenting the following - CERT Team Mission Statement Seaside Community Emergency Response Team (CERT) is a group of volunteers who assist the public during times of need by responding to emergencies and events to support community resources. - work on Vision Statement for February meeting Deborah Finn - January our speaker will be Genesee Dennis from the fire department talking about Fire Safety and follow up information on December Water Safety presentation. - February speaker will be Genesee Dennis - Minutes for October meeting Su - Minutes for 12/21/2021 and 11/16/2021 Cathy - Clean up active membership list by January and maintain Cathy - Letter inviting new members completed - Pictures and badges will be done at a future meeting - CERT training postponed till spring, look for letter from Su.
+- New committee formed committee members are Deborah Finn, Paul Finn, Kyle Gorman, Ken Hollenzer, and Sally Hollenzer - o work on Mission/Vision Statement Deborah Finn - work on a communication for December 21st at 5pm at Bob Chisholm Community Center and our speaker will be Genesee Dennis from the fire department talking about Fire Safety and follow up information on Tom Horning Presentation. - Minutes for prior meeting Su - Minutes for 11/16/2021 Cathy - Clean up active membership list by January and maintain Cathy - Links promised in the meeting by Anne.
+See links in announcements below. - Pictures and badges will be done at a future meeting - CERT training move up into Jan 2022.
 Dates to be confirmed.
 This is 20 hours of training, 4 Thursdays and one Sat